 Timing is Everything

-For example, TechCrunch is more likely to cover an AI startup during an industry event like CES or if AI is trending in the news.
+For instance, it would be easier for TechCrunch to report on an AI startup during CES or when AI is in the news.

 Leverage Existing Connections and Network